Other ADB Members

 |05A - Health support||EUR80,000,000||USD88,495,575||

 (i) No amount/estimate: 2 February 2021, The Ministry of Health, Welfare and Sport has set up a financial scheme to support employers who want to have employees tested for corona by the occupational health service or company doctor on location.
-This scheme is initially only aimed at companies and organizations where working from home is not possible; (ii) No amount/estimate: 26 February 2021, Healthcare providers who have worked for patients and clients with corona in the period from 1 March to 1 September 2020 are eligible for a healthcare bonus of EUR1,000; (iii) 1 March 2021, EUR80 million to subsidize up to 20% of the wage costs of healthcare organizations hiring new healthcare professionals.
+This scheme is initially only aimed at companies and organizations where working from home is not possible; (ii) No amount/estimate: 26 February 2021, Healthcare providers who have worked for patients and clients with corona in the period from 1 March to 1 September 2020 are eligible for a healthcare bonus of EUR1,000; (iii) 1 March 2021, EUR80 million to subsidize up to 20% of the wage costs of healthcare organizations hiring new healthcare professionals; (iv) No amount/estimate: 25 June 2021, With the launch of the new version of the CoronaCheck app, one million vaccination certificates have been issued.
+With this, people can access events and other places where corona tickets are requested after full vaccination, just after a negative test.
+From 1 July 2021, the vaccination certificate in the CoronaCheck app can also function as a Digital Corona Certificate (DCC) for traveling within the EU.

 |05B1 - Tax and contribution deferrals and policy changes||EUR36,000,000,000||USD39,823,008,850||